 One with an impressive pedigree, who isn’t afraid to shake things up, either.

 New Executive Chef Arun Gupta, who hails from New York’s legendary Gramercy Tavern, acknowledges that he had never cooked Indian food in a restaurant before this.

 But that’s not to say this Manhattan native wasn’t familiar with the cuisine.
 With a father who is Indian and a mother who is Polish-American, he grew up frying pooris, forming perogis and helping his mom tend her community garden.

 As a teen, he spent a summer abroad in France with a host family, where his love of cooking really took hold.
 So much so that he started cooking for friends in his parents’ apartment.

-After graduating from Tufts University, he happened to meet Chef Michael Anthony of Grammercy Tavern, who was so impressed with Gupta’s enthusiasm that he hired him.
+After graduating from Tufts University, he happened to meet Chef Michael Anthony of Gramercy Tavern, who was so impressed with Gupta’s enthusiasm that he hired him.
 Gupta started at the bottom, and worked his way through every station in that famed kitchen over five years.
-In 2012, he became the opening chef de cuisine of Maysville, a restaurant started by Grammercy Tavern alums.
+In 2012, he became the opening chef de cuisine of Maysville, a restaurant started by Gramercy Tavern alums.